museuminabox/brain/INSTALL.md

 To add new WiFi network credentials to the brain you will need a working network connection to the brain already.
 So either add the settings before you move it from a known WiFi setup, or connect it to the network via Ethernet first.

  1. Get a command line connection to the brain ssh pi@brain-1.local
+    - turn on pi, plug ethernet
+    - (optional, for direct to laptop) share wifi via ethernet, set IP Add. to 10.0.0.1, make sure wifi is connected!
+    - in terminal, type ssh pi@brain-1.local (or pi@brain-2..., or pi@brain-3...)
+    - enter password for brain
  1. Run the WiFi config console sudo wicd-curses
  1. Find the network that you want to configure on the list.
 Press the -> key to move to the configuration screen.
 Use the down cursor key to find the "Automatically connect to this network" setting, then press the space bar to enable it "[X]" rather than "[ ]".
 If the network requires encryption then cursor down to the "Key:" field and fill in the password there.